 After fermentation, the coffee beans are sent to the dry mill where they are placed on covered drying patios for around 30 days.
 Once the beans are dry, the mill removes the outermost parchment layer and most of the silverskin from coffee bean.
 The parchment is collected and used as an energy source for the worker’s kitchen.
 The beans are then put through a mechanical sorter that once again sorts the beans based on weight and density.
 During the final sorting process, every bean is hand sorted before any coffee is exported.
 The beans are divided into 150 lbs., hand-printed bags based on bean density and quality.
 Export coffee is referred to as “Oro”.
 The coffee beans are then shipped to Atlanta to be roasted to perfection by Mausi and Eddy’s daughter and son-in-law, Heddy and Steve, at Beanealogy.

 Selva Negra Estate houses and employs around 300 workers and their families.
 It is a fully functioning community with a school, farm, clinic, church and restaurant.
 There is also an Ecolodge on the property where visitors can stay and take tours around the farm to learn more about coffee production.

-Ciao for Now is the only restaurant and café in New York City who sells coffee from Selva Negra Estate.
+Ciao for Now is proud to be the first café in New York City to serve coffee from Selva Negra Estate.

-Our staff recently visited Selva Negra Estate in Matagalpa, Nicaragua to get hands on with everyone’s favorite morning beverage.
+Our staff recently visited Selva Negra Estate in Matagalpa, Nicaragua.
 Check out our video tour!